 For Horizontal Runs - Firestops are REQUIRED on both sides of a combustible wall through which the vent passes.

 NOTE: Model DVK-01TRD does not need an exterior firestop on an exterior combustible wall.
+The firestop is built into the cap.

 To install firestops for horizontal runs that pass through either interior or exterior walls: